ajeandouble/cheatsheets/softwaredesign_notes.md

 So, you can't have proper unit tests if you don't have proper contract.

+## Security

+> Security through obscurity simply doesn't work.

+### Minimize attack surface area

+> Code complexity makes the attack surface larger, with more opportunities for unanticipated side effects.

+> Input data is an attack vector.

+> Unauthenticated services are an attack vector.

+> Authenticated services are an attack vector: Keep the number of authorized users at an absolute minimum.
+Cull unused, old, or outdated users and services.

+> Output data is an attack vector: Don't give away information.

+> Debugging info is an attack vector.

+### Principle of Least Privilege

+> Another key principle is to use the least amount of privilege for the shortest time you can get away with.

+### Encrypt Sensitive Data

+> Keys and secrets need to be managed separately, generally via config files or environment variables as part of build and deployment.

+### Maintain Security Updates

+> Apply Security Patches Quickly.

+## Naming

 # Domain Driven Design - Eric Evans

 ## TODO ...